tbohn/VIC_Landcover_MODIS_NLCD_INEGI/README.md

  - outputs/ - intermediate and final output files for the example

 tools/ - processing scripts are stored here; for details, see the files under docs/
- - INEGI/ - ArcPy scripts (used in conjunction with ESRI ArcGIS) for processing the INEGI Uso de Suelo maps
+ - INEGI/ - ArcPy scripts (used in conjunction with ESRI ArcGIS) for processing the INEGI Usos de Suelo y Vegetacion maps
+ - NLCD_INEGI/ - scripts for further processing and merging NLCD and INEGI maps
- - MODIS/ - scripts for aggregating MODIS data over land cover maps and processing them to form VIC parameter files
+ - MODIS/ - scripts for aggregating MODIS data over land cover maps and generation of VIC parameter files